 What is Sport Premium?

 In April 2013, the Government announced £150 million in new funding for Physical Education, often referred to as a Sport Premium.
 This funding is to be used to improve the quality and breadth of PE and Sport provision.

 By focussing our funding on primary schools, we have the opportunity to use sport and physical activity to shape the daily lives of young people.
 I know from my own experience what an impact teachers and their engagement can have on the lives of young people.

-At Short Wood we believe it is important for all children to be given the opportunity to participate in competitive sport, through both intra and inter sports competitions.
-The school aims to introduce children to a range of sporting activities and to encourage them to appreciate how such interests can “enrich” their lives.
+At Short Wood, we believe it is important for all children to be given the opportunity to participate in competitive sport, through both intra and inter sports competitions.
+Our school aims to introduce children to a range of sporting activities and to encourage them to appreciate how such interests can enrich their lives.

 We believe that Physical Education and sport play a vital role in the physical, social, emotional and intellectual development of children.
 Physical Education and sport are central in giving children the knowledge and understanding in order to make a positive impact on their own health and well-being.
-The physical education curriculum at Short Wood Primary School aims to provide children with the opportunity to take part in a wide range of sports and physical activities, carried out in a safe and supportive environment, where effort and hard-work, as well as success, is celebrated.
+The physical education curriculum at Short Wood Primary School aims to provide children with the opportunity to take part in a wide range of sports and physical activities, carried out in a safe and supportive environment, where effort and hard-work, as well as success, are celebrated.

 In May 2019, Short Wood Primary School were also recognised for their whole school improvement in Physical Education.
 To find out more please follow the link below:

 Our work using 'Calm Brain' in our creative curriculum to enhance the physical activity was recognised during our most recent Ofsted inspection.